getting started

 POST/api/challenge/init

-initialize a challenge for a site key. returns a challenge ID and proof-of-work difficulty, or skips straight to a token for known crawlers.
+initialize a challenge. performs bot allowlist check, crawler detection, tor/vpn blocking, and headless detection before issuing a challenge. returns a challenge ID and difficulty, or skips straight to a token for allowlisted/crawler traffic.

 fielddescription